Last updated:

 Japan is a wealthy country with the capacity to manage the emergency response and extensive experience responding to earthquake events.

-According to an Associated Press report, Japanese Prime Minister Fumio Kishida deployed about 4,600 soldiers to provide earthquake survivors with water and food and set up bathing facilities at evacuation centers.
-The allocation of funds in February was meant in part for a subsidy system to help child-rearing families rebuild their homes.
+According to an Associated Press report, Japanese Prime Minister Fumio Kishida immediately deployed about 4,600 members of the Japanese Self-Defense Force (SDF) to provide earthquake survivors with water and food and set up bathing facilities at evacuation centers.

 On April 23, 2024, the government announced an additional $89 billion (¥138.9 billion) to support disaster-affected areas with temporary housing; restoration of public facilities; support for agriculture, fishery and forestry workers; and welfare and elderly care services.
-The latest announcement brings the government’s total spend to more than $2.57 billion (¥400 billion).
+The latest announcement brought the government’s spending to more than $2.57 billion (¥400 billion).

 In an example of one government division helping another, Miyagi Prefecture will support Ishikawa Prefecture with its “Higashi-Matsushima method” used in the aftermath of the Great East Japan Earthquake of 2011.
 Miyagi sent staff with expertise in disaster waste disposal to the disaster-affected area.